 - Turn out the dough onto a heavily floured surface and shape into a ball.
 Place in a greased bowl and brush with 1 teaspoon melted butter.
 Cover the bowl with plastic wrap and let rise in a warm place (80 degrees to 85 degrees, see recipe notes) until doubled in volume, about 2 hours.

 - Coat 3 or 4 baking sheets with nonstick cooking spray.
 Turn out the dough onto a lightly floured surface and divide into 4 equal portions of dough.
 Working with 1 portion of dough at a time, roll the dough into a 10-inch circle.
 Using a knife or a pizza cutter, cut each circle into 8 wedges.

 - Starting at the wide end of a wedge, roll up the dough.
 Place each roll 2 inches apart on the prepared baking sheets with the pointed tip on the bottom.
 Repeat with remaining wedges and portions of dough.

-- Cover the rolls with plastic wrap and let rise in a warm place (80°F to 85°F) until doubled in size, about 30 to 45 minutes.
+- Cover the rolls with plastic wrap and let rise in a warm place (80 degrees to 85 degrees) until doubled in size, about 30 to 45 minutes.

-- Meanwhile, preheat the oven to 325°F. Bake, 2 sheets at a time, until the rolls are golden brown, about 20 to 25 minutes.
+- Meanwhile, preheat the oven to 325 degrees.
+Bake, 2 sheets at a time, until the rolls are golden brown, about 20 to 25 minutes.
 Switch the positions and rotate the orientation of the sheets halfway through baking time.
 Remove from the oven and immediately brush with the remaining melted butter.
-Serve hot or warm.
+Serve hot or at room temperature.